skx/dotfiles/.emacs.d/init.md

 #+END_SRC
 ```

-You'll note that by default org-mode will prompt you whether the execution should be permitted, we use the `safe-skx-org-eval-startblock` to enable whitelisting particular file-patterns - if there is a match there will be no need to answer `y` to the prompt.
+By default `org-mode` will prompt you to confirm that you want execution to happen, but here we use `safe-skx-org-eval-startblock` to enable whitelisting particular file-patterns - if there is a match there will be no need to answer `y` to the prompt.

 We'll enable line-wrapping and spell-checking when we enter org-mode: